 Yes.
 I am Buckman Coe.
 Soul and World artist from Vancouver, BC.
 Activist.
 Romantic.
 Purveyor of bad accents.
 Loves full-band sweaty dance floor shows of soul & reggae, and also listening-audiences for folkier performances.

 2)When and why did you start playing?

-3)What is your favourite part about this line of work?
-Your least favourite?
+3)What is your favorite part about this line of work?
+Your least favorite?
 Why?

-8)And, most importantly, what is your favourite type of cookie?
+8)And, most importantly, what is your favorite type of cookie?